openstack/python-openstackclient/doc/source/index.rst

 ===============

-OpenStackClient (aka OSC) is a command-line client for OpenStack that unifies the operation of python-keystoneclient, python-novaclient, python-glanceclient and python-cinderclient in a single shell with a uniform command structure.
+OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Object Store and Volume APIs together in a single shell with a uniform command structure.

 Contents: